Search

 Activity-Based Working

 It is an evolution of Agile Working but focuses on the activity being performed.
-It promotes team collaboration and encourages employees to discover and implement the best way of working through the design of the space.
+It encourages team collaboration and encourages employees to discover and implement the best way of working through the design of the space.
 It is no longer the individual but the team that occupies a certain area of the office.

 Knowledge-Based Working